Books and Ideas Podcast Episodes

 Episode 60: Matthew Cobb, author of Life's Greatest Secret: The Race to Crack the Genetic Code

-Episode 58: In Loving Memory of Dr. Dennis G. Smith.
+Episode 58: In Loving Memory of my husband Dr. Dennis G. Smith.

 Episode 57: Interview with Elsie Escobar, co-host of The Feed and She Podcasts.